 13. L’Ebbrezza di Noè

-Despite the wickedly tempting food and wine The Drunkenness of Noah serves, it’s unlikely you’ll leave as inebriated as Noah appears in Michelangelo’s famous same-name fresco in Rome’s Sistine Chapel.
-Pair one of 2000-odd wines selected by sommelier-owner Luca with a quintessential pizza di scarola (calzone-style dough stuffed with leafy green escarole, olives and capers), paccheri fritti (fried pasta with eggplant, basil and tomato sauce) or some of Naples’ finest seafood.
+Despite the wickedly tempting food and wine at The Drunkenness of Noah, it’s unlikely you’ll leave as inebriated as Noah appears in Michelangelo’s famous same-name fresco in Rome’s Sistine Chapel.
+Pair one of the 2,000-odd wines selected by sommelier-owner Luca with a quintessential pizza di scarola (calzone-style dough stuffed with leafy green escarole, olives and capers), paccheri fritti (fried pasta with eggplant, basil and tomato sauce) or some of Naples’ finest seafood.
 Aperitivo, dinner or apericena (drinks-dinner combo) – all three work.

 Slow Food gluttons, eat your heart out.
 This veteran trattoria blasts you to interwar Naples with original fittings, tobacco-stain yellow walls and the Di Porzio family at the helm since 1916.
 Non-Italian speakers will cherish the detailed, well-translated menu that flags dishes starring local Slow Food products – salami and blood sausage, dried black cherries and copper-red Montoro onions, ancient bean and tomato varieties – you’ll be hard-pushed to find outside the Campania region.
 Tuck in.